RosettaCommons/documentation/internal_documentation/Framework-Coding-Conventions-and-Testing.md

+To improve development of protocols using the membrane framework, I am including some additional development guidelines to maintain the design, style, and quality of testing throughout.

+Rosetta also has its own set of coding conventions which can be found here: [RosettaCommons Coding Conventions](https://wiki.rosettacommons.org/index.php/Coding_conventions)

 ## Coding Conventions
-To improve development of protocols using the membrane framework, I am including some additional development guidelines to maintain the design and style throughout.

-Rosetta also has its own set of coding conventions which can be found here: [RosettaCommons Coding Conventions](https://wiki.rosettacommons.org/index.php/Coding_conventions)

 ### General Dos/Dont's
-* If adding a new membrane resource, manage it with a resource loader/io class.
-Do not independently call it but load it through membrane conformation.
+* **Adding a New Membrane Data Resource**: Manage all membrane data resources with the resource manager.
+This generally requires adding a resource loader, resource IO, resource options, and fallback options to `src/core/membrane/io`.
+Do not independently load the resource - load it through membrane conformation.
-* If using a custom fold tree topology, load the default membrane fold tree and then modify.
-Maintain all membrane and embedding residues added in initialization.
-* Do not use virtual residues for additional membrane/embedding definitions.
-These are **not** the same - see [[Membrane Residue Types]] page for more info.
+* **Membrane Residue Types**: Use membrane residue types (derived virtual types) and not virtual residues to define membrane parameters.
+Membrane residue types and virtual residue types are **not** the same - see [[Membrane Residue Types]] page for more info.
-* If overriding the startstruct with a membrane protein, call the membrane protein factory in the top level apply function and use the resulting pose as the startstruct. **Do not** overwrite the starting structure created by JD2.
+* **Loading a Membrane Protein**: If overriding the starting structure provided in #apply(pose), call the membrane protein factory and use the new pose throughout.**Do not** overwrite the starting structure created by JD2.
 * You should only need to #include MembraneProteinFactory, MembraneConformation, and/or anything in `core/membrane/properties`.
 If you are including anything else in the core/membrane namespace, you are most likely using the framework incorrectnly.

 ### Extending the Definition of a Membrane Protein